jaelliot/getoutofthathole/README.md

 ## Acknowledgements
 Special thanks to all the contributors and organizations who have provided valuable information and resources to make this project possible.

----
-_This README is a basic template and should be customized and expanded according to the specific needs and details of the project._